 This tile is usually set with at least ¼ – ½ inch grout lines, which exposes a lot of grout.
 Grout is very, very porous and subject to staining.
 Clear penetrating sealers do nothing to seal grout.

 The best and only recommended way to seal grout is to color seal grout with a Concrete stain that is the same color as the original grout.
-This is actually a coating for the grout which not only seals it off, but makes it look brand new and easier to clean.
+This is actually a Any sort of topcoat sealer, including enhancers that are overapplied, causing a buildup on the surface. for the grout which not only seals it off, but makes it look brand new and easier to clean.

 Concrete is a mixture of Portland cement, sand, and stones of various sizes up to about an inch in diameter.
 The cement when mixed with water undergoes a chemical reaction.
 When dried, it turns into a solid.